hmcs10/DSA-Cheat-Sheet/arrays.md

 # [240.
 Search a 2D Matrix II](https://leetcode.com/problems/search-a-2d-matrix-ii/description/)
 ## Approach ->
 The approach 2 of the above question works here.
+But not the binary search method.

 # [769.
 Max Chunks To Make Sorted](https://leetcode.com/problems/max-chunks-to-make-sorted/)
 ## Approach->